Detailed Action

 Step 1.
 Claim 1 provides for a method comprising several steps, and is thus a “process” within the meaning of § 101.
 See MPEP § 2106.03.

 Step 2A, Prong One.
-Nevertheless, claim 1 is directed to the mental process of obtaining access location information of a movable carrier for returning a micro mobility device, checking whether or not it is possible to return the micro mobility device to the movable carrier, based on use information of the micro mobility device and the access location information, controlling the movable carrier to move to an access location based on the access location information, in response to the possibility of returning,1 controlling the movable carrier to load the micro mobility device on the movable carrier based on mobility device loading information,1 deciding to proceed with performing “maintenance” on the micro mobility device that is returned, when it is possible to return the micro mobility device to the movable carrier and it is confirmed, based on the use information and maintenance support information of the movable carrier, that maintenance of the micro mobility device is capable of being performed by the movable carrier, and transmitting messages to a user device depending on the status of the return.
+Nevertheless, claim 1 is directed to the mental process of obtaining access location information of a movable carrier for returning the micro mobility device; checking a possibility of returning the micro mobility device to the movable carrier, based on use information of the micro mobility device and the access location information; moving the movable carrier to an access location based on the access location information, in response to the possibility of returning; transmitting, to a user device, the access location information of the movable carrier which is used to return the micro mobility device, whereby the micro mobility device is moved to the access location and loaded on the movable carrier by a user of the user device; performing maintenance on the micro mobility device based on the use information and maintenance support information of the movable carrier; and transmitting, to the user device, a permission message for replacement of the micro mobility device with another mobility device loaded on the movable carrier, based on the micro mobility device being returned to the movable carrier.

 Mental processes are a type of abstract idea, and abstract ideas are a judicial exception to 35 U.S.C. § 101.

 The findings from claim 1 are hereby reincorporated by reference.
-In addition to claim 1, claims 2–4 specify that the movable carrier “has an autonomous function” and is “capable of” driving to a management area.
+In addition to claim 1, claims 3 and 4 specify that the movable carrier is “capable of” driving to a management area, and what happens “when” located outside the management area.

-Neither of these claim elements add a practical application or significantly more to the judicial exception identified for claim 1 because each of claims 2–4 recite operations that are optional to the method.
+Neither of these claim elements add a practical application or significantly more to the judicial exception identified for claim 1 because each claim recites operations that are optional to the method.
 “Claim scope is not limited by claim language that suggests or makes optional but does not require steps to be performed,” and furthermore, “[t]he broadest reasonable interpretation of a method (or process) claim having contingent limitations requires only those steps that must be performed and does not include steps that are not required to be performed because the condition(s) precedent are not met.”
 MPEP § 2111.04.

-In this case, claims 2–4 say what the movable carrier is capable of doing, but do not actually require the movable carrier to perform any of those tasks.
+In this case, claims 3 and 4 say what the movable carrier is capable of doing, and what the movable carrier would do if but do not actually require the movable carrier to perform any of those tasks.
 In other words, there is never an affirmatively recited step of “autonomously driving within a management area that is set to a predetermined range from a multimodal station which is installed in a fixed location.”

-Accordingly, claims 2–4 are rejected under 35 U.S.C. § 101 for the same reason as their parent claim.
+Accordingly, claims 3 and 4 are rejected under 35 U.S.C. § 101 for the same reason as their parent claim.

 Claim 5